 - The TOE is a serial access Smartcard IC designed for secure mobile applications, based on the most recent generation of ARM® processors for embedded secure systems.
 Its SecurCore® SC300TM 32-bit RISC core is built on the CortexTM M3 core with additional security features to help to protect against advanced forms of attacks. - The TOE offers a high-speed User Flash memory, an internally generated clock, an MPU, an internal true random number generator (TRNG) and hardware accelerators for advanced cryptographic functions. - The TOE features hardware accelerators for advanced cryptographic functions, with built-in countermeasures against side channel attacks.

 If AES is active, the AES (Advanced Encryption Standard) accelerator provides a high-performance implementation of AES-128, AES-192 and AES-256 algorithms.
+It can operate in ECB (Electronic Code Book) and CBC (Cipher Block Chaining) mode.

-If EDES+ is active, the 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (DES [2]), enabling Cipher Block Chaining (CBC) mode, fast DES and triple DES computation.
-If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [9], [15], [16], [17], [18]).
+If EDES+ is active, the 3-key triple DES accelerator (EDES+) supports efficiently the Data Encryption Standard (DES [2]), enabling Electronic Code Book (ECB) and Cipher Block Chaining (CBC) modes, fast DES and triple DES computation.

+If Nescrypt is active, the NESCRYPT crypto-processor allows fast and secure implementation of the most popular public key cryptosystems with a high level of performance ([4], [12], [18], [19], [20], [21]).

-As randomness is a key stone in many applications, the ST33H768 Platform features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible through dedicated registers.
+As randomness is a key stone in many applications, the ST33H768 C01 features a highly reliable True Random Number Generator (TRNG), compliant with PTG.2 Class of AIS20/AIS31 [1] and directly accessible through dedicated registers.